MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

 messages = prompt_template.create_messages(first_name="Jane", last_name="Doe")
 print(messages)
 ```
+NOTE: leading whitespace is automatically trimmed from input strings.

 This code outputs messages that you can then pass to a chat completions call: